cklapperich/Eidetic/README.md

 # Document Context Retrieval

 ## Summary

 This repository contains the code from the anthropic blog post "contextual retrieval" (https://www.anthropic.com/news/contextual-retrieval)

 it implements a custom llama_index Extractor class, which requires you to initialize it using a Document Store and an LLM to provide the context. it also requires you keep the documentstore up to date.

+## Demo

+see hybridsearchdemo.py for a demo of the extractor in action with hybrid search, effectively re-ikmplementing the blog post.

 ## Usage